-How does Carnival related to food and food in Italy?
+How does Carnival related to seasonal treats in Italy?
 Well, Carnevale is the party leading up to lent.
 During lent, rich foods containing fat, sugar and meat were big no-nos so these luxuries were consumed in gluttonous glory up until lent commenced.
 The big party that most are familiar with is Mardi Gras (Fat Tuesday, Shrove Tuesday) and indulgence in worldly pleasures was allowed until Ash Wednesday when lent commences.
 Carnival is derivative from latin meaning "farewell to meat!"
 (Carne: meat, vale from levare meaning "to remove") and the tradition of celebrating in Venice dates back to 1162 after defeating Patriarch of Aquileia when the victory was celebrated around Shrove Tuesday and involved ridiculous activities such as pig and bull slaughtering in Venice's Piazza San Marco, where today the most lively carnival festivities still take place (add some masks and minus slaughtered animals!)

 Since in Italy, a tradition and a party would be nothing without food- of course there are some foods that are made and brim local shops exclusively for Carnevale.